Carl Webb

-He played for the Brisbane Broncos, North Queensland Cowboys and the Parramatta Eels in the NRL.
+Webb played for the Brisbane Broncos, North Queensland Cowboys and the Parramatta Eels in the NRL.
 Webb played for Queensland in the State of Origin series, Australia at international level and also the Indigenous All Stars side.

 Background

-Webb was born in Mount Isa, Queensland, Australia and is of Indigenous Australian and New Zealand descent.
+Carl Webb was born in Mount Isa, Queensland, Australia and was of Indigenous Australian and New Zealand descent.

-Webb Played for the Dalby Diehards in the Toowoomba Rugby League Competition during the Mid 1990's.
-As a teenager at 15 and 16 years of age, he would play in the Dalby first grade side.
+Webb played for the Dalby Diehards in the Toowoomba Rugby League competition during the mid 1990's.
+As a teenager at 15 and 16 years of age, he would play in the Dalby first-grade side.

 Webb played for the Toowoomba Clydesdales before joining the Brisbane Broncos.